-Processes for transitioning to or from the provider are developed, applied, reviewed and communicated.
+Processes for transitioning to or from the provider (including temporary transitions referred to in subsection (2)) are developed, applied, reviewed and communicated.

-Through policy and procedure, your organisation has developed processes for Participants transitioning to or from your organisation.
+Through policy and procedure, your organisation has developed processes for participants transitioning to or from your organisation.
 This includes how these processes are implemented and communicated as well as the frequency of their review.
+MAPPING TO NSMHS